Marcoga/react-router-sample/README.md

 # react-router-sample
 In order to dive a little deeper into react, and start using it in production.
 I will need some form of client-side-routing.
-I am interested in using react with the Flux Architecture, which is why I want to evaluate some of the routers available before setteling on a router.
+I am interested in using react with the Flux Architecture, which is why I want to evaluate some of the routers available before settling on a router.
 I would like to choose the router that is the most compatible with Flux

 ## Goals
 1. Understand how to use the react-router